-.
-Make sure the cable is installed properly
+Make sure the cable is installed properly.

-The network cable must be securely attached at all connections.
+The network cable must be securely attached at both RJ-45 connections (adapter and hub).
 If the cable is attached but the problem persists, try a different cable.
-If using thin Ethernet, make sure BNC segments are properly terminated (see page 3).
+The maximum allowable distance from adapter to hub is 100 meters.

 If you're directly connecting two computers (no hub), use a crossover cable.
-Some hubs may also require a crossover cable (see your hub documentation).
+Most hubs require a straight-through cable, while most switches require a crossover cable (see your hub or switch documentation to verify).

-See the Cabling README file for more information on crossover cables.
+See the Cabling Information README file for more information on crossover cables.

-· Check the LED lights on the adapter
+Check the LED lights on the adapter.

-The EtherExpress PRO/10+ PCI adapter has two diagnostic LEDs above the cable connectors.
+The EtherExpress PRO/100B T4 PCI adapter has three diagnostic LEDs above the cable connector.
 These lights help indicate if there's a problem with the connector, cable, or hub.
+The table on the next page describes the LEDs.

-LED Indication Meaning LNK On The adapter and hub are receiving power; the 10 Base-T cable connection between the hub and adapter is good.
-(LED is not functional on BNC or AUI connections.)
+LED Indication Meaning LNK On The adapter and hub are receiving power; the cable connection between the hub and adapter is good.
 Off The adapter and hub are not receiving power; the cable connection between the hub and adapter is faulty; or you have a driver configuration problem.
-ACT On or Flashing The adapter is sending or receiving network data.
+ACT On or flashing The adapter is sending or receiving network data.
 The frequency of the flashes varies with the amount of network traffic.
 Off The adapter is not sending or receiving network data.
+100 On Operating at 100 Mbps.
+Off Operating at 10 Mbps.

-· Make sure you're using the correct drivers
+Make sure you're using the correct drivers.

 Make sure you're using the drivers that come with this adapter.
-The driver filename contains the letter B (for example, E100B.DOS).
-Drivers with E10P support previous versions of the EtherExpress PRO/10 PCI adapter and do not support this version of the adapter.
+The driver filename contains the letter B (for example, E100BODI.DOS).
+Drivers that support previous versions of the EtherExpress PRO/100 PCI adapter do not support this version of the adapter.

-Make sure the hub port and the adapter have the same duplex setting
+Make sure the hub port and the adapter have the same duplex setting.

 If you configured the adapter for full duplex, make sure the hub port is also configured for full duplex.
-Setting the wrong duplex mode can degrade performance or result in lost connections.
+Setting the wrong duplex mode can degrade performance, cause data loss, or result in lost connections.

-· Test the adapter
+Testing the adapter

 Test the adapter by running Intel diagnostics.
-For DOS or Windows 3.1 computers, run Setup on the Intel Configuration and Drivers disk.
+For DOS or Windows 3.1 computers, run Setup on the Intel Drivers and Configuration disk.
 For Windows NT and Windows 95 run Intel PROSet by double-clicking the Intel PROSet Icon in the Control Panel.
 Click Help from the main PROSet window to get complete diagnostics information and instructions.